heera9331/Notes-Adda/Java/1-introduction.md

 Java is not a fully object-oriented language because it supports primitive data types like int, byte, long, short, etc., which are not objects.

-# JDK (Java Development Kit)

-JDK is an application software.
-JDK is a combination of JRE and development tools.

-Development tools – Development Tools are software applications that help developers to make easier the entire process of developing, testing, and deployment in Java.

-Example
-Javac (Java compiler to produce bytecode), jdb (Java debugger), javadoc (generate documentation)